MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-07-datavolumes.md

   - **HINT**: The basic units of scaling differ between the two constructs.
 Which is appropriate here?
 - Use an appropriate yaml file from one of the previous sub-challenges.
 Modify it to use dynamically provisioned Azure Files for storage.
 Set to two replicas.
   - **HINT**: there are two settings that will need to be modified in the PVC
-  - If you have not completed the above sub-challenges, either use [disk-statefulset.yaml](Resources/07-data-volumes/disk-statefulset.yaml) (statefulset) or [dynamic-deployment.yaml](Resources/Challenge-07/dynamic-deployment.yaml) (deployment) as a starting template.
  - Deploy your yaml and verify the application has deployed successfully.
 - Validate that the pod is writing new logs every second
-  - **HINT**: In separate window, run: `watch -n 1 'curl -s <PUBLIC IP> | tail | head -20'`
+  - **HINT**: Use the kubectl exec command to see the contents of the '/mnt/index.html' file.
 - Delete one of the pods.
 Verify that the contents of the /mnt/index.html file have persisted.
   - **NOTE**: There should be NO gap in the logs.